TasvirChi/live-analytics-front-end/README.md

 # Live Analytics Front End

-Front-end project for showing real-time reports for Kaltura live entries.
+Front-end project for showing real-time reports for Borhan live entries.
 The project is based on AngularJS + Bootstrap, and uses a number of 3rd-party libraries for graphs, maps, etc.

-## Installation on Kaltura server
+## Installation on Borhan server
-Unzip tag distributables to /opt/kaltura/apps/liveanalytics
+Unzip tag distributables to /opt/borhan/apps/liveanalytics

-## Running the project not through Kaltura KMC
+## Running the project not through Borhan BMC
 This can be done for dev purposes - it uses un-minimized code, etc.

 ##### Option 1: